SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/User Requirements Document for Content Review Summarizer Software.md

 - **Administrators:** Users responsible for managing software settings, user accounts, and integration with external systems.

 ### 3.2 User Environment
-- **Operating Systems:** The software should support major operating systems such as Windows, macOS, and Linux.
+- **Operating Systems:** The software shall support major operating systems such as Windows, macOS, and Linux.
-- **Devices:** The software should be compatible with various devices, including desktops, laptops, and tablets.
+- **Devices:** The software shall be compatible with various devices, including desktops, laptops, and tablets.
 - **Internet Access:** Users typically need stable internet access for accessing the software and external resources.

 ### 3.3 User Training
-- **Training Materials:** Provide comprehensive training materials, including user manuals, video tutorials, and FAQs.
+- **Training Materials:** The software shall provide comprehensive training materials, including user manuals, interactive tutorials, and knowledge base articles, to assist users in understanding and effectively using the software.
-- **Support:** Offer user support through various channels such as email, online forums, and helpdesk services.
+- **Support Channels:** The software shall offer user support through various channels, including email, live chat, and a dedicated helpdesk system, to address user queries, issues, and concerns in a timely manner.
-- **Feedback Mechanisms:** Implement mechanisms for users to provide feedback and suggestions for improvement.
+- **Feedback Mechanisms:** The software shall incorporate feedback mechanisms such as user surveys, feedback forms, and suggestion boxes to allow users to provide input, suggestions, and recommendations for improving the software's usability and functionality.